Gwen Stefani Wants Baby With Blake Shelton Now, Used To Have No Clue Who He Was

 — The Voice (@NBCTheVoice) January 23, 2017

 Gwen Stefani now describes herself as “the biggest Blake Shelton fan,” and she says that she has learned all of her cowboy beau’s country tunes.
 To be fair to Gwen and her former obliviousness about Blake, her boyfriend wasn’t exactly knowledgeable about No Doubt or Gwen’s solo career before they started dating.
 As E!
-News reports, he was surprised to learn that that Gwen sings “Hey Baby” because he always thought it was a TLC song.
+News reports, he was surprised to learn that Gwen sings “Hey Baby” because he always thought it was a TLC song.

 “Of course I knew all those songs,” Blake said of his girlfriend’s music catalog.
 “I just didn’t know it was No Doubt that sang them.”